-The cause has been attributed to a chronic low fibre diet leading to increases in pressure within the colon to generate progression of stool.
+The cause has been attributed to a chronic low-fibre diet leading to increases in pressure within the colon to generate progression of stool.
+In case medications don’t work initially, doctors recommend doing diverticulitis surgery in Melbourne for a permanent cure.

 Symptoms: